-Most Americans dream of visiting Yellowstone National Park at least once in a lifetime.
+Americans dream of visiting Yellowstone Park at least once in a lifetime, for good reason.
 The landscape is wild and beautiful, as it’s been for thousands of years.

 Yellowstone is heavily forested.
 The most common trees in the park are lodge pole pine, fir, spruce, and aspen.
 A few years ago, major forest fires burned thousands of acres of forest in Yellowstone.
 Today, recovery is well underway with millions of young trees covering the mountains and valleys.

 Tourists come to see the animals.
-Elk, buffalo, bighorn sheep, gray wolves, and grizzly bears call Yellowstone home.
-Coyotes, mountain lions and many species of birds are common, too.
+Elk, buffalo, bighorn sheep, gray wolves, and grizzly bears call Yellowstone Park home.
+Coyotes, mountain lions and many species of birds, such as osprey and bald eagles, are common, too.

 Wildlife is very abundant in Hayden Valley between Canyon Junction and Fishing Bridge.
 In the summer, a huge herd of buffalo with young calves is often seen grazing in the Hayden Valley along the Yellowstone River.